trufflesuite/trufflesuite.com/src/docs/truffle/advanced/ethereum-name-service.md

 ---
 # Ethereum Name Service

 Truffle has a built-in Ethereum Name Service (ENS) integration.
 ENS is a mechanism that allows for the mapping of human readable names to Ethereum addresses or other resources.
 With ENS enabled, Truffle allows you to use ENS names when interacting with your contracts and it will resolve them for you.
 Wherever you can use an address in your transaction parameters, you can use an ENS name as long as you are able to connect successfully to an ENS registry.

-For more information on the Ethereum Name Service, see the [ENS website](https:\/\/ens.domains).
+For more information on the Ethereum Name Service, see the [ENS website] (https:\/\/ens.domains).

 ## Configuration

 In order to use ENS features in your project, you must first enable it in your Truffle config (`truffle-config.js`).
 In the config, you must specify an `ens` property and set `ens.enabled` to `true`.
 The simplest configuration you would have is the following in your Truffle config:

 ```javascript
 module.exports = {